VisualFP/docs/SA/project_documentation/content/personal_report_jann.typ

 more.
 I guess after the first few proposals, I was eager to start programming, but spending more time to think about the fundamentals was valuable and led to a better result.
-I liked creating the first iterations of the inference engine in the application the most.
-It is both challenging to implement and intriguing from a theoretical point of view.
+I liked creating the first iterations of the inference engine in the application the most since it was both challenging to implement and intriguing from a theoretical point of view.

 The project management worked out well, which is surprising because in the middle of the project, I expected time to run tight for the proof of concept.
-This didn't turn out to be accurate, and we delivered an application that exceeded my initial expectations.
+This didn't turn out to be accurate, and we delivered an application that even exceeded my initial expectations.

 As expected, we were able to work well together as a team.
-Given that we are both part-time students, a lot of asynchronous communication was required, which can be challenging, but it worked out for us.
+Since we are both part-time students, a lot of asynchronous communication was required, which can be challenging, but it worked out for us.
+I am glad we can repeat this setup for the bachelor's thesis.

 Overall, I enjoyed working on the project and am happy with the results.